About this Artist

-Latvian organist IVETA APKALNA is considered one of the leading instrumentalists in the world.
+Latvian organist Iveta Apkalna is considered one of the leading instrumentalists in the world.
 Since 2017 she has served as the titular organist of the Klais organ at the Elbphilharmonie in Hamburg, Germany.
-The January 2017 opening offerd two world premieres: Wolfgang Rihm’s Triptychon und Spruch in memoriam Hans Henny Jahnn with Thomas Hengelbrock and the NDR Elbphilharmonie Orchestra and Jörg Widmann’s Arche with Kent Nagano and the Philharmonic State Orchestra Hamburg.
-Most recently, she has released her new CD, Light & Dark, the first solo album recorded on the Klais organ at the Elbphilharmonie, produced by the label Berlin Classics.
+For the January 2017 opening of the hall she took part in the two world premieres of the evening: Wolfgang Rihm’s Triptychon und Spruch in memoriam Hans Henny Jahnn with Thomas Hengelbrock and the NDR Elbphilharmonie Orchestra and Jörg Widmann’s ARCHE with Kent Nagano and the Philharmonic State Orchestra Hamburg.
+In September 2018 Berlin Classics released the album “Light & Dark”, the first solo album recorded on the Klais organ at the Elbphilharmonie.

 Since Iveta Apkalna’s debut with the Berlin Philharmonic under the baton of Claudio Abbado in 2007 she has performed with a number of the world’s top orchestras including the Bavarian Radio Symphony, the Royal Concertgebouw Orchestra, the Los Angeles Philharmonic and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
 She has collaborated with renowned conductors such as the late Mariss Jansons, Marek Janowski, Kent Nagano, Thomas Hengelbrock, Gustavo Dudamel, Sir Antonio Pappano and Andris Nelsons and frequently appeared at the Lucerne Festival, Rheingau Musik Festival, Ludwigsburg Castle Festival and Schleswig-Holstein Festival.